 print("Encrypted message:", encrypted_message)

-2. We generate an RSA key pair with a key size of 2048 bits.
-This generates a private key (private_key) and a corresponding public key (public_key).
+library for generating RSA keys, serializing the public key, and performing encryption. - We generate an RSA key pair with a key size of 2048 bits.
+This generates a private key (

-3. We serialize the public key (public_key) to PEM format using the public_bytes() method.
-This allows us to share the public key with others.
+method.
+This allows us to share the public key with others. - We define the message to be encrypted (

-5. We encrypt the message using the public_key.encrypt() method.
-The encryption is performed using the RSA algorithm with the OAEP padding scheme, which enhances security.
+method.
+The encryption is performed using the RSA algorithm with the OAEP padding scheme, which enhances security. - Finally, we print the encrypted message.

 Output